mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 nav_test_stairs                          : cmd      :                  : Test the selected set for being on stairs
 nav_toggle_deselecting                   : cmd      :                  : Start or stop continuously removing from the selected set. nav_toggle_in_selected_set               : cmd      :                  : Remove current area from the selected set.
 nav_toggle_place_mode                    : cmd      :                  : Toggle the editor into and out of Place mode.
-Place mode allows labelling of Area with Place names. nav_toggle_place_painting                : cmd      :                  : Toggles Place Painting mode.
+Place mode allows labeling of Area with Place names. nav_toggle_place_painting                : cmd      :                  : Toggles Place Painting mode.
 When Place Painting, pointing at an Area will 'paint' it with the current Place. nav_toggle_selected_set                  : cmd      :                  : Toggles all areas into/out of the selected set. nav_toggle_selecting                     : cmd      :                  : Start or stop continuously adding to the selected set.